Focused on Research & Outcomes

 The operational objectives for the CIWAG are:

-CIWAG hosts an annual symposium each year at the Naval War College.
-The purpose of the symposium is to focus needed attention on irregular warfare and bring together scholars and operators in order to stimulate interaction between the two communities.
+CIWAG hosts periodic symposia at the U.S. Naval War College.
+The purpose of this event is to focus attention on irregular warfare and bring together scholars and operators in order to stimulate interaction between these two communities.More on CIWAG Symposium